wp-plugins/gravity-forms-sticky-form/readme.txt

 Sticky Form stores the data in an actual Gravity Forms entry.
 The advantage is that the entry can be edited on the back end and the new data will be used to populate the form on the front end.

-Also, Stick Form does not delete the old entry and save a new one thus keeping its read and starred status
+Also, Sticky Form does not just delete the old entry and save a new one, thus keeping its read and starred status.

 == Changelog ==

+= 1.0.3 =
+* Fixed: Fixed a bug where new forms wouldn't get saved

 = 1.0.2 =
 * Update: Save as same entry instead of creating a new one (entry retains its read and starred status)